ImaginaryLogs/CSNETWK-MCO3/README.md

 Performing quality assurance is done via pytest for automatic test generation and qualification.

-Simply install and run the pytest program to execute test files located in `/tests/`.
+Simply install and run the pytest program to execute test files located in the `/tests/` directory.

 ```zsh
 # Install pytest to your local python env